Druzhba pipeline leak reduces Russian oil flows to Germany

 Europe has been on high alert over the security of its energy infrastructure since major leaks were found last month in the Nord Stream 1 and 2 gas pipelines running from Russia to Europe under the Baltic Sea.
 Both the West and Russia have blamed sabotage.

-However, Poland's top official in charge of energy infrastructure, Mateusz Berger, told Reuters by telephone that the leak in the Druzhba pipeline was most likely caused by "accidental damage".

-"We are living in turbulent times, different connotations are possible, but at this stage we have no grounds at all to believe that," he said, when asked about the possibility of sabotage.

-Berger said the leak was located 70 km (44 miles) west from Plock, where Poland's biggest refinery owned by PKN Orlen is located.
-As a result, part of the shipping capacity towards Germany was not available, he said, adding that repairs would likely "not take long".
+The top official in charge of Poland's energy infrastructure, Mateusz Berger said the leak was located 70 km (44 miles) west of Plock, where Poland's biggest refinery owned by PKN Orlen is located.
+As a result, part of the pipeline's capacity towards Germany was not available, he said, adding that repairs would likely "not take long".

-The Druzhba oil pipeline, whose name means "friendship" in Russian, is one of the world's largest, supplying Russian oil to much of central Europe including Germany, Poland, Belarus, Hungary, Slovakia, the Czech Republic and Austria.
+The Druzhba oil pipeline, whose name means "friendship" in Russian, is one of the world's largest with the capacity to flow 2 million barrels per day, supplying Russian oil to much of central Europe including Germany, Poland, Belarus, Hungary, Slovakia, the Czech Republic and Austria.

-Russia's Transneft state-owned pipeline monopoly said that oil continues to be pumped towards Poland.
+Russia's Transneft state-owned pipeline monopoly said it was continuing to pump oil towards Poland.

-Poland's PKN Orlen said that oil supplies to its Plock refinery were not interrupted while Czech pipeline operator MERO said it had not seen any change in flows to the Czech Republic.
+Poland's PKN Orlen said that supplies to its Plock refinery were not interrupted, while Czech pipeline operator MERO had not seen any change in flows to the Czech Republic.

-"When the pressure decreases, the leak will stop and allow us to reach the leak," he said, adding that it was too early to establish the cause and there was no danger to the public.

-Firefighters in the mid-northern Kujawsko-Pomorskie region of Poland said they had pumped about 400 cubic metres of oil and water from the site of the leak which was in the middle of a corn field.
+Firefighters in the mid-northern Kujawsko-Pomorskie region of Poland said they had pumped about 400 cubic metres of oil and water from the site, which was in the middle of a corn field.

-The second line of the pipeline, and other elements of PERN's infrastructure, were working as normal, PERN said.
+The second line of the Druzhba pipeline was working as normal, PERN said.

-"At this point, all PERN services (technical, operational, in-house fire brigade and environmental protection) are taking action in accordance with the algorithms provided for this type of situation," the operator said.

-The total capacity of the western section of the pipeline that ships oil from central Poland to Germany is 27 million tonnes of crude oil per year.
+The total capacity of the western section of both lines that carry oil from central Poland to Germany is 27 million tonnes of crude oil per year.

+Germany's Schwedt refinery, which serves Berlin, will struggle the most if Druzhba supplies are interrupted as it has few alternative options to service its crude needs.

 The German government aims to eliminate imports of oil from Russia by the end of the year under European Union sanctions.
 But in the first seven months of the year, Russia was still its top supplier, accounting for just over 30% of oil imports.